ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-1.md

 next-lesson-link: /twitter-clone/7/2
 ---

 Welcome to day 7 of the Twitter clone course.
 Yesterday, we added a delete button for our tweets and deleted them from the database.
 Today, we are going to add a little user authentication so only the computer that created the tweet can edit the tweet.
-Let’s get started.
+Let's get started.

-HTTP is stateless which means each request is isolated and doesn’t know about any other request.
+HTTP is stateless which means each request is isolated and doesn't know about any other request.
 This makes it hard to associate requests with a specific user since each request only knows what we pass to it and not what happened on other requests.
 Because we need a way to keep track of which requests belong to each user, we use cookies.

-Cookies are simply data that is stored in the user’s browser.
+Cookies are simply data that is stored in the user's browser.
 At minimum, each cookie contains a name and a value.
 For instance, we might have a cookie named “user_id” that stores the id of the user that is logged in.

 On each request, the browser will send all of the cookies for the domain to the web server.
 The web server then uses these cookies for data that is specific to the user.
-In the case of the “user_id” cookie, the web server would use that id to get the user’s information from the database.
+In the case of the “user_id” cookie, the web server would use that id to get the user's information from the database.

 Web servers can also set cookies in the browser.
 To do this, the web server sends back the cookies to set on the response and the browser will update its cookies.
-Each browser on a computer has it’s own set of cookies.
+Each browser on a computer has it's own set of cookies.
 So a cookie is not only specific to a computer, but also to a browser on that computer.

-For this course, we don’t have users, so we are going to store the ids of tweets that were created.
-We’ll give our cookie the name “tweets_created” and it’s value will be a list of ids.
+For this course, we don't have users, so we are going to store the ids of tweets that were created.
+We'll give our cookie the name “tweets_created” and it's value will be a list of ids.
 We can use these ids to check if the user created the tweet they are trying to edit, update, or destroy.

 Before we can start using cookies, we need to add middleware to parse cookies.
 This middleware is called cookie-parser and it works much like body-parser.
-Let’s install the cookie-parser library now.
+Let's install the cookie-parser library now.
 Remember to add “--no-bin-links” if you are on Windows.

 ```bash
 npm install cookie-parser --save
 ```

-With that installed, let’s require the cookie-parser library under our body-parser library.
+With that installed, let's require the cookie-parser library under our body-parser library.

 ```javascript
 var mysql = require('mysql');